Contact

 Eric Dunn, Festival Director (530) 265-5961 ext.
 223

 Today Eric continues to be an avid outdoorsman.
-He is an enthusiastic photographer, especially long exposure and astrophotography, and exploring the use of instant film.
+He is an enthusiastic photographer, especially long exposure, astrophotography, and exploring the use of instant film.
 He enjoys sharing his vision and the natural beauty of our earth to help connect others in appreciation and gratitude for the natural world.
 In his spare time, Eric enjoys getting outside and exploring the region with his wife & dogs in a variety of ways including hiking, camping, canoeing, skiing, & soaking in hot springs.

-Jaimie des Tombe, One Tour Sales Manager (530) 265-5961 ext.
+Michael Huth, On Tour Manager (530) 265-5961 ext.
 230

-Rebecca Walters, On Tour Coordinator
+Rebecca Walters, On Tour Coordinator & Programmer

 Rebecca received her BFA in filmmaking from the University of North Carolina School of the Arts.
 As a social impact filmmaker, coordinator, guest artist, and festival agent she has worked for the Sundance Institute, the John F. Kennedy Center for the Performing Arts, and Stowe Story Labs.
 Her work has screened at universities across the country and has premiered at several film festivals including the Austin Film Festival, Sidewalk Film Festival, Cucalorus Film Festival, and Ivy Film Festival.
 When Rebecca isn’t writing, directing or advocating for change, you can find her hiking in the mountains, or dancing on a beach somewhere!